SnoopTomm/RunBoy-MP3-player/README.md

-(Disclaimer: I will have my friend 3d print the parts for me locally on his 3d printer so it is not included in the costs)
+(Disclaimer: I will have my friend 3D print the parts for me locally on his 3D printer so it is not included in the total costs.)
 ## Bill of Materials (BOM)

 | Item | Quantity | Part | Description | Supplier | Link | Unit Price | Total |